When to Replace Stormwater Infrastructure

 Outdated Technology, Materials or Design

 Over time, technology and best practices for managing stormwater and stormwater repair can change.
 These changes can impact the design and effectiveness of stormwater infrastructure.
-As a result, infrastructure that was considered state-of-the-art a few decades ago may now be outdated and unable to meet current needs.
+As a result, infrastructure considered state-of-the-art a few decades ago may now be outdated and unable to meet current needs.

 Materials